mthebaud/predict4all/README.md

 Currently, Predict4All supports french language (provided rules and pre-trained language model).

 ## Project

-**Predict4All is an open-source adapted word prediction for AAC systems, with a strong correction engine enabling user with special needs to enter texts faster with fewer mistakes.**

 This library was developed in the collaborative project Predict4All involving [CMRRF Kerpape](http://www.kerpape.mutualite56.fr/fr), [Hopital Raymond Poincaré](http://raymondpoincare.aphp.fr/) and [BdTln Team, LIFAT, Université de Tours](https://lifat.univ-tours.fr/teams/bdtin/)